Georgetown Hoyas Logo

 The new sports logo, introduced in 1995, retained the classic colors.
 Only the graphic component changed: instead of the bulldog’s head, the emblem features the letter “G” – probably the same one on the dog’s baseball cap.
 It differs only in the font: this time, the two sides of “G” are closed, forming an incomplete circle.

-The creation of the men’s basketball team dates back to 1907, and the women’s team to 1970.
-The men’s basketball team has participated in thirty NCAA tournaments and reached the final five times.
+The men’s basketball team dates back to 1907, and the women’s team to 1970.
+The men’s basketball team has participated in 30 NCAA tournaments and reached the Final Five five times.
 It has also participated in six National Invitation Tournaments.
-The women’s team has four NCAA tournaments and five NITs.
+The women’s team has appeared in four NCAA Tournaments and five NITs.

 Font and Colors